How to Spot Substance Abuse in the Workplace

 Over 15% of people aged 16 to 24 admit to drug use.

 Recognizing the signs and symptoms of substance abuse in the workplace is a critical skill for employers and managers.
 It helps protect the health and safety of employees, customers, and the public while also safeguarding the company’s reputation.
-Since different drugs cause a wide range of side effects, this blog explores the four main drug groups—cocaine, cannabis, amphetamines, and opiates—and highlights the most common warning signs to watch for if an employee or colleague may be using them.
+This guide outlines the 4 key drug groups screened by the Intelligent Fingerprinting Drug Screening System: cocaine, cannabis (THC), methamphetamine, and opiate drugs.
+It also highlights behaviours that may indicate potential use in the workplace.

 Cocaine

-Cocaine has rapidly become one of the most commonly used drugs worldwide.
-Highly addictive, it increases dopamine production in the brain, creating intense euphoria.
+Cocaine is one of the most widely used stimulant drugs.
+It increases dopamine activity in the brain, creating euphoria and increased energy.
 As the effects wear off, users often crave that feeling again, which can quickly lead to addiction.

 Most users snort cocaine, but some smoke or inject it.
-Watch for these common behaviors that may indicate cocaine use:
+Watch for these common behaviours that may indicate cocaine use:

 Substance Abuse in the Workplace: A person under the influence of cocaine may act impulsively, struggle to focus, and pose a serious safety risk in high-stakes or physically demanding environments.